karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-11-Data-Provisioning-for-Analytics-and-AI-Model-Development.md

 Providing ongoing training and clear documentation for team members on how to effectively use the new lake-house architecture and tools.
 This will minimize operational risk associated with new technology adoption.

-We will also look at implementing the following Eval Metrics:
+We will also look at implementing the following Fitness Functions:

 Measuring the time taken to execute queries on both structured and unstructured data within the lake-house.
 Regular evaluations should be conducted to ensure that data retrieval times remain within acceptable thresholds.